Yangqy-16/MomeDTA/README.md

 ```
 python script/momedta.py
 ```
-After the program finishes, you can see the outputs in `output/`.
+After the program finishes, you can see the outputs in the directory you set (see line 55 in `script/momedta.py`).

 If you want to resume from a previously trained model, please refer to `script/resume.sh`.